laruzzante/evol-feat-snakemake/TUTORIAL.md

 # Evol-Feat Tutorial

-**Evol-Feat** uses at minimum two input files: an **orthology delineation table** (i.e.: gene identifies associated with orthologous group identifiers), and an **ultrametric species tree** (where ultrametric usually means a *time tree*, with all leaves, usually extant species, with an equal total distance from the tree's last common ancestor node).
+**Evol-Feat** uses at minimum two input files: an **orthology delineation table** (i.e.: gene identifies associated with orthologous group identifiers), and an **ultrametric species tree** (where ultrametric usually means a *time tree*, with all leaves, usually extant species, at an equal total distance from the tree's root).

 ## Orthology Table